Frequently Asked Questions

 More information about Federal PLUS Loans can be found here.

 How can I change my address for official College mailings?

 You can update your address and other biographical data by logging in to the myColby Academic student portal.
 You can also notify Student Financial Services directly of any address changes by emailing (firstname.lastname@example.org), calling (1-800-723-4033), or via mail.
 If you are employed on campus, be sure to update this information in your Workday profile as well.

 What documentation will I need to work on campus?

-If you plan to work at Colby at any time, you must complete an I-9 form in person during new student orientation or at the Payroll Office when you are hired.
+If you plan to work at Colby at any time, you must complete an I-9 form in person during new student orientation or at the Student Employment Office when you are hired.
 Students are not allowed to work unless all required documents are completed.
 Please note that there are unplanned opportunities to earn wages on campus, such as working at athletic games.
 Even these short-term duties require the completion of payroll forms.
 You must bring official documentation with you to complete the required I-9 form.

 Examples of acceptable, commonly-used documents include: